 Stronger, a biopic based on Jeff Baumen’s memoirs, is a movie that I think could’ve easily gone wrong.
 Thankfully, the painstaking work of director David Gordon Green and star Jake Gyllenhall (the latter of which spent months with Bauman to make sure his portrayal was just right) paid off.
 The film gives us an authentic and respectful look at some of the most challenging and important parts of Baumen’s life.
 Stronger never feels cheap or overly dramatic, and is an incredible tribute to an American hero with terrific direction and an amazing main cast.
 It has the heartbreak, pain, and loss you’d expect from a film surrounding the fallout of the Boston Marathon bombing, but it also has that same overpowering spirit America grew to love Baumen for.

-I’ve thought of Pennywise the Dancing Clown as the scariest monster ever created since I first saw the 1990’s miniseries, but IT’s never been better than in the 2017 remake.
-Based on Stephen King’s novel about a monstrous “clown” that eats children, IT is scary by concept alone.
-However, Bill Skarsgård gives us the best version of the entity by adding an almost childlike glee to his portrayal of the creature.
+I’ve thought of Pennywise the Dancing Clown as the scariest monster ever created since I first saw the 1990’s miniseries, but It’s never been better than in the 2017 remake.
+Based on Stephen King’s novel about a monstrous “clown” that eats children, It is scary by concept alone.
+However, Bill Skarsgård gives us the best version of the entity to date by adding an almost childlike glee to his portrayal of the creature.
 As much as I still love Tim Curry’s 1990 performance, Skarsgård’s Pennywise is just better.
-IT also has some of the best child actors I’ve seen in recent memory, building a strong connection with each other and the audience… Which only makes IT’s attacks that much more terrifying.
+It also has some of the best child actors I’ve seen in recent memory, building a strong connection with each other and the audience… Which only makes It’s attacks that much more terrifying.

 Based on the the non-fiction book, The Disaster Artist follows the creation and release of The Room, the cult classic so-bad-it’s-good drama.
 Although it mainly focuses on the hilariously odd director/writer/producer/star Tommy Wiseau and co-star Greg Sestero (played to near perfection by brothers James and Dave Franco), almost everyone else gets a chance to deliver side-splitting laughs as well.
 It also has a good bit of drama in between the laughs, and all of it feels authentic.
 While The Disaster Artist isn’t quite as good as The Room is bad, it’s easily the funniest movie this year.